 The practice of environmental science demands that students be well-rounded specialists.
-To accomplish this, each student is required to complete a concentration in one of the following areas: cellular and molecular biology, chemistry, ecology and field biology, economics, mathematics, organismal biology and evolution, public policy, remote sensing, and digital image processing, or statistics.
+To accomplish this, each student is required to complete a concentration in one of the following areas: environmental microbiology/molecular biology, chemistry, ecology and field biology, economics, geographic information systems, organismal biology and evolution, public policy, remote sensing, or statistics.
 Students also may develop a self-designed concentration in an area of personal interest, subject to approval from an environmental science review committee.

 Environmental scientists and geoscientists use their knowledge of the physical makeup and history of the earth to protect the environment; locate water, mineral, and energy resources; predict future geologic hazards; and offer environmental site assessments and advice on indoor air quality, hazardous waste site remediation and construction and land-use projects.
 Most of their time is devoted to office or field work and often includes data analysis and report/proposal writing.
 (Source: U.S. Bureau of Labor Statistics Occupational Outlook Handbook)